pingswept/me30-website/content/logistics/weekly-updates.md

 This is an archive of all the emails we have sent you about the course, just for reference.

+## September 11, 2020

+> ME 30 Weekly Update Email for Friday, 9/11/20
+>
+> Thanks for a great first week in ME 30.
+>
+> **Project kit housekeeping:**
+> * If you’re remote and your kit hasn’t arrived by the end of the day Saturday, please let us know.
+> * If you’re in Massachusetts and don’t have a kit yet, please also let us know.
+>
+> **Things due in Week 2:**
+> * [Video Response 2](www.flipgrid.com/me30) by Monday 1:00pm, on Flipgrid (please post within the prompt for your pod)
+> * [Project 1 Final](http://andnowforelectronics.com/logistics/projects/): Use KiCad to design a PCB for your breadboard power supply.
+Email to OSH Park by Wed.
+11:59pm.
+Canvas deliverable: Upload a screenshot of your email confirmation from OSH Park.
+>
+> **Learning goals for Week 2:**
+> * Deepening your understanding of voltage, current, resistance, and power, as they relate to your voltage regulator circuit
+> * How to take a breadboard prototype and turn it into a PCB design using KiCad software
+>
+> **Resources for your learning for Week 2:**
+> In ME 30 we’re aiming to provide a menu of resources to support your electronics learning.
+We hope you’ll explore and use what works best for you.
+Some of you may start with the videos we’ve embedded in the website pages; some of you may start by reading a textbook section; some of you may focus on the written website notes; and others may start with broad questions in office hours.
+Let us know if you’d like help developing a strategy for navigating the different options.
+ >
+> For Week 2, these are the resources we’re suggesting:
+> * Website notes on concepts: Voltage regulation, Voltage & current*, Series vs. parallel, Resistors, Capacitors*
+> * Website notes on skills: Prototyping, PCB design, Demo videos
+> * PCB design section of Scherz & Monk textbook (if you have it)
+> 	** These pages include mini-lecture videos.
+>
+>
+> Have a great weekend,
+> Brandon and Kristen

 ## September 2, 2020

 > Greetings, ME 30!